The Link Between Listening and Mental Health

 Despite our best intentions, most of us fall into the same traps:

-• Rushing to “fix” something.
-We want to fix the problem instead of hearing the person.
+• Rushing to fix something.
+We want to solve the problem instead of hearing the person.

 • Filling silence.
 We’re uncomfortable with pauses, so we talk over them.

 • Missing the real issue.
 People rarely share what’s bothering them first.
 They start with something lighter.
-If we cut them off, we never get to the heart of what is really bothering that person.
+If we cut them off, we never get to the heart of what’s really bothering them.

 Practical Listening Steps for Supporting Mental Health

-You don’t need to be an expert to make a difference, you just need to listen.
-Here are some steps:
+You don’t need to be a therapist or expert in listening therapy in Australia to make a difference.
+You just need to be a good listener.

 1. Recognise the signs.
 Watch for unusual behaviour, strong emotion, or subtle body language cues.